LazaroIbanez/lazaroibanez.github.io/README.md

 * 13/01/2019 Bio/Portfolio updated.
 New domain, new URLs.
 * 31/01/2019 Portfolio updated with the hashtag #stayfit.
 * 31/01/2019 Bio/Portfolio updated with the bit.ly urls.
+* 06/02/2019 Bio updated, description and the LinkedIn bit.ly.

 © Lazaro Ibanez 2019 All Rights reserved.